Live Streaming vs. Podcasting: What Broadcasters Need to Know

 1. Make a Plan

-If you want to start a podcast, you have to spend some time brainstorming and planning.
+If you want to start a start video podcasting show for your business, you have to spend some time brainstorming and planning.
 Creating a plan will help you identify goals and move towards them strategically.

 First, you’ll want to choose a niche and define your target audience.
 What topics could you speak endlessly about?
 What sort of audience would benefit from or enjoy your thoughts or expertise?